katelyn-zhao/lol-dragon-analysis/README.md

 | Blue   |                      0.498699 |                     0.498622 |
 | Red    |                      0.501301 |                     0.501378 |

-After the permutation test, I found that the observed test statistic was **0.00007701057594522442** and the p-value obtained was **0.984**.
-Therefore, I fail to reject the null hypothesis.

-Below is the empirical distribution of the test statistic.
+Below is the empirical distribution of the test statistics.

 <iframe
   src="figs/empirical-dist-side.html"